 If there are discrepancies between how important an area is to you and how much effort you’re putting into that area, consider what you can do to bring you closer to enacting those values.

 ACT is big on metaphors, and one of the common ones is thoughts as leaves on a stream.
-The idea is that thoughts aren’t a part of who you are; they’re leaves that transiently float past the context of who you are (the stream).
-ACT says that much of our distress comes from getting overly hooked on our thoughts, and imagining them as leaves on a stream can help with getting unhooked.
+The idea is that thoughts aren’t a part of who you are; and cognitive defusion allows you to see thoughts as transient passengers along the context of who you are (the stream).

 The worry tree